+Stephen Tarling

+Partner

-Stephen Tarling Partner Chartered Accountants
+Chartered Accountants

-Delotte refers to one or more of Delotte Touche Tohmacsu Limited ("DTTL"), its global network of member firms, and their related entities.
-DTTL (also referred to as "Oeloitte Globel") and each of its member firms are legally separate and independent entities.
-DTTL does not provide services to dients.
-Nease see www.delotte.com/about to learn more.
+Deloitte refers to one or more of Deloitte Touche Tohmatsu Limited ("DTTL"), its global network of member firms, and their related entities.
+DTTL (also referred to as "Deloitte Global") and each of its member firms are legally separate and independent entities.
+DTTL does not provide services to clients.
+Please see www.deloitte.com/about to learn more.

 The entity named herein is a legally separate and independent entity.
 In providing this document, the author only acts in the named capacity and does not act in any other capacity.
-Nothing in this document, nor any related attachments or communications or services, have any capacity to bind any other entity under the "Deloitte" network of member firms (including those operating in Australia).
+Nothing in this document, nor any related attachments or communications or services, have any capacity to bind any other entity under the 'Deloitte' network of member firms (including those operating in Australia).